69 Elegant Backyard Ideas for a Luxe Outdoor Space

 To make it even cozier, I would suggest putting a comfy bench or a cozy loveseat right next to the wall so that your guests can relax and enjoy the calming view and sounds.

-Mixing Textures with Stone, Glass and Wood
+Blending Stone, Glass and Wood Textures

 In my opinion, mixing natural and modern elements really adds a fancy touch to a backyard.
 Adding things like stone patios, wooden pergolas, and glass accents can give the space a lot of depth and make it more interesting.